Kentucky AG says he did not recommend charges against two Breonna Taylor officers | Law-Order

 The case has put the spotlight on Cameron, a potential rising star in a Republican Party that greatly lags Democrats with the Black vote.
 Hollywood celebrities and professional athletes have called for the prosecution of the officers and celebrated Taylor, an emergency medical technician, under the slogan "Say her name!"

 Cameron told WDRB he felt free to speak more openly now that a recording of grand jury proceedings would be made public.
 Cameron previously resisted releasing the grand jury evidence, saying it should remain secret as is normal practice.
-A Jefferson County Circuit Court judge had ordered that a recording of the 2-1/2 days of proceedings be filed with the court by noon (1600 GMT) as part of Hankison's case.
-But Cameron filed the request for extension on Tuesday, in a filing made public by the court clerk about 90 minutes before the Wednesday deadline.
+Jefferson County Circuit Court Judge Ann Bailey Smith had ordered that a recording of the 2-1/2 days of proceedings be filed with the court on Wednesday as part of Hankison's case.

-Hankison's defense team has agreed to the extension, the filing said, making it highly likely the judge would grant it.
-The shooting took place while police were executing a search warrant in a drug investigation involving Taylor's ex-boyfriend.
-When the officers burst into her home in the early morning hours of March 13, Taylor's current boyfriend fired once, wounding one officer.
-Three officers responded with 32 rounds, six of which hit Taylor.

-When the recording is released, particular attention will also be paid to the evidence from one witness who said police knocked on Taylor's door and announced their presence before breaking in, which other neighbors have disputed, saying they did not hear police give advance warning.
-Cameron acknowledged that the witness changed his story.
+But Cameron asked the judge for another week, saying the state needed time to redact the names of witnesses and private citizens identified in the recordings.
+Instead, the judge extended the deadline two days until midday Friday, according to Hankison's defense lawyer, Stew Mathews, and a statement from the attorney general's office.
+Grand jury evidence is rarely made public, and Kentucky usually only shares it with the lawyers in a criminal case when the defendant has the right to see it.
+"In Kentucky it is made available to the defendant.
+In the interest of transparency, the judge has decided that it should be made public," Mathews said.

 ALSO READ